annngg95018/baccarat/README.md

 ## Description

-This chat bot used to provide a interaction with user.
-Help user can set ther own stragry in a online game, and if the game conform user's stragry, the chat bot will send a notice immediately.
+This chatbot used to provide an interaction with the user.
+Help user can set their own strategy in an online game, and if the game confirms the user's strategy, the chatbot will send a notice immediately.

-I trained a object detection model to detect the game's screen, and use a algorithm to avoid overlapping and sort the result.
+I trained an object detection model to detect the game's screen and use an algorithm to avoid overlapping and sort the result.

 ## Written by